blotzu/trip-sorter/README.md

 # Trip Sorter

-A simple class to generate sorted trips from an unsorted sequence of trip segments.
+A simple class to generate sorted trips from an unsorted sequence of trip segments. <br />
 Sort complexity: O(n)

 ## Dependencies